jmechnich/p600syx/README.md

   and
   [8](https://github.com/image-et-son/p600fw/blob/master/syxmgmt/storage_8.spec))

-Currently, it is possible to dump SysEx data using the script `p600_syxdump`.
+Currently, it is possible to print SysEx data in human readable form using the script `p600_syxdump`.

 ### Installation and usage